zee-fee/servers/src/slack/README.md

    - `users:read` - View users and their basic information
    - `users.profile:read` - View detailed profiles about users

+3. Configure User Token Service:
+   Navigate to "OAuth & Permissions" and scroll down until you find section User Token Scopes.
+Add the following scopes:
+   - `chat:write`- Send messages on a user’s behalf
+   - `im:write` - Start direct messages with people on a user’s behalf

 4. Install App to Workspace:
    - Click "Install to Workspace" and authorize the app
    - Save the "Bot User OAuth Token" that starts with `xoxb-`
+   - Save the "User OAuth Token" that starts with `xoxp-`

 5. Get your Team ID (starts with a `T`) by following [this guidance](https://slack.com/help/articles/221769328-Locate-your-Slack-URL-or-ID#find-your-workspace-or-org-id)